 Best Resources for Healing the Father Wound

 The Father Wound is one of the most common patterns Annie Wright, LMFT sees in her clinical practice with driven women.
-It rarely arrives in isolation — it’s almost always woven together with relational trauma, family-of-origin wounds, and the survival adaptations that helped you succeed and are now costing you.
+It rarely arrives in isolation.
+It’s almost always woven together with relational trauma, family-of-origin wounds, and the survival adaptations that helped you succeed and are now costing you.
 If any of this is landing, I’d love to talk.
-You can book a complimentary consultation call here — no pressure, just a real conversation.
+You can book a complimentary consultation call here.
+No pressure, just a real conversation.

-Daniel Siegel, MD, clinical professor of psychiatry at UCLA and founder of interpersonal neurobiology, notes that the father wound tends to leave a particular imprint on the way we relate to authority, approval, and our own sense of competence — because the father-child relationship is often the first place we test whether we’re capable enough to belong in the world beyond our mother.
+Daniel Siegel, MD, clinical professor of psychiatry at UCLA and founder of interpersonal neurobiology, notes that the father wound tends to leave a particular imprint on the way we relate to authority, approval, and our own sense of competence.
+Because the father-child relationship is often the first place we test whether we’re capable enough to belong in the world beyond our mother.

-These are the resources Annie Wright, LMFT considers most clinically sound and genuinely useful for women navigating the father wound — filtered for rigor, accessibility, and direct relevance to driven, accomplished women doing the deep work.
+These are the resources Annie Wright, LMFT considers most clinically sound and genuinely useful for women navigating the father wound.
+Filtered for rigor, accessibility, and direct relevance to driven, accomplished women doing the deep work.

 Annie Wright, LMFT’s Clinical Guides